w9/zp/README.md

 Planned Features
 ----------------

 These are listed by their priority.
-This list will get constantly updated.
+This list will be constantly updated.

 * continuous scales
 * better support for handling missing coordinate values across scales, possibly by implementing D3 style "enter" and "exit"